grocy/grocy-desktop/README.md

 grocy-desktop will do the following things and then opens the locally hosted instance in the integrated browser:
 - Unpacking the dependency ZIP files, if needed, to `%appdata%\grocy-desktop\runtime-dependencies` and grocy itself to `%appdata%\grocy-desktop\grocy`
   - When running the UWP app (normally installed from the Microsoft Store), the used paths are `%userprofile%\.grocy-desktop\runtime-dependencies` and `%userprofile%\.grocy-desktop\grocy`
-- Configuring grocy in embedded mode (it will save its data in `%appdata%\grocy-desktop\grocy-data`, this path can be changed (top menu bar `File -> Configure/change data location`)
+- Configuring grocy and Barcode Buddy (if enabled) in embedded mode (user data will be saved `%appdata%\grocy-desktop\grocy-data` / `%appdata%\grocy-desktop\barcodebuddy-data`, thes paths can be changed (see the `grocy` and `Barcode Buddy` (if enabled) menu in the top menu bar)
-  - When running the UWP app (normally installed from the Microsoft Store), the default path is `%userprofile%\.grocy-desktop\grocy-data`
+  - When running the UWP app (normally installed from the Microsoft Store), the default path is `%userprofile%\.grocy-desktop\grocy-data` / `%userprofile%\.grocy-desktop\barcodebuddy-data`
 - Starting nginx, bound to `localhost` if external access is disabled, otherwise bound to all network interfaces
   - The default ports used are `4010` for grocy and `4011`, if they're already used, a random free port is used instead
+- Starting PHP FastCGI, bound to `localhost` on a random free port

+## Contributing / Say thanks
+Any help is more than appreciated.
+Feel free to pick any open unassigned issue and submit a pull request, but please leave a short comment or assign the issue yourself, to avoid working on the same thing.

+See https://grocy.info/#say-thanks for more ideas if you just want to say thanks.

+## Roadmap
+There is none. grocy is only my hobby, one I like, but not the only one, and because of that, there are no release dates, no schedules for when anything is ready, it's done when it's done, maybe tomorrow, maybe tomorrow next year, everyone is invited to contribute - I appreciate all ideas and contributions.
+The progress of a specific bug/enhancement is always tracked in the corresponding issue, at least by commit comment references.

 ## Screenshots
 ![grocy-desktop](https://github.com/berrnd/grocy-desktop/raw/master/publication_assets/grocy-desktop.png "grocy-desktop")